-Use a physically based material to create realistic looking objects in Spark AR Studio.
+Use a physically based material to create realistic looking objects in Meta Spark Studio.
 The different properties in this material allow you to add surface roughness, metallic effects, and lighting that mimics real world light.

 For a complete physically-based material, you'll need: